-The Compensation Committee will review and recommend to the Board the type and amount of director compensation for Board and committee service for non-management directors in accordance with applicable legal and regulatory guidelines.
+The Compensation Committee will review and approve (or make recommendations to the Board for approval of) the type and amount of director compensation for Board and committee service for non-management directors in accordance with applicable legal and regulatory guidelines.
 Compensation for non-management directors and committee members should be designed to be aligned with the long-term interests of the stockholders and consistent with market practices of similarly situated companies.
 In determining compensation, the Board will consider the impact on the director's independence and objectivity.